 Since most departments in your organization use data, coordination must happen so that it remains clean.
 This means that your company must make data quality everyone’s responsibility.
 Make everyone responsible for it and align this with the goals your company aims to achieve.
 This will go a long way in helping to improve data quality.

-All teams should work together to ensure data accuracy is achieved.
+All teams should collaborate to ensure data accuracy.
 Integrate databases to increase conversion rates.
 Communication and collaboration between the marketing, sales, and all other departments in the organization will help demolish silos.

 It will ensure data accuracy and not infringe on the working styles of employees.
 Train employees on the correct processes and enforce a strong law on data quality.